 This is exactly the same solution we would obtain using the system without the line from bus 2 to bus 4.
-If you solve the system without the line between buses 2 and 4 (see notes called "Power flow equations"), you will find that the angles of buses 2 and 4 are the same, and so placing a line between them does not result in any flow and thus, it does not result in any change in the flows in the rest of the network.
+If you solve the system without the line between buses 2 and 4 (see class slides on LPOPF), you will find that the angles of buses 2 and 4 are the same, and so placing a line between them does not result in any flow and thus, it does not result in any change in the flows in the rest of the network.